-Global positioning system (GPS) technology has finally hit its stride as a mainstream tool for helping consumers better navigate their travels -- yet experts say the technology is still in limited use in the manufacturing supply chain,
+Global positioning system (GPS) technology has finally hit its stride as a mainstream tool for helping consumers better navigate their travels -- yet experts say the technology is still in limited use in the manufacturing supply chain, primarily deployed in logistics applications.

 While it's increasingly common to see GPS technology installed to help manufacturers keep tabs on trucks or to monitor the status of large containers in transit, for example, there are fewer instances of manufacturing GPS technology in use on the factory floor or in warehouse, according to supply chain and automatic identification and data capture (AIDC) experts.
 Some of the delay can be attributed to GPS' still significantly higher cost compared to other AIDC technologies such as RFID and bar codes, experts say, coupled with fact that the technology lacks the precision for locating items within an enclosed, inside space.